 MMRIA is designed to support and standardize:

-MMRIA is free and publicly available.
-However, states and jurisdictions interested in using MMRIA are encouraged to work in close partnership with the MMRIA team at CDC.
-The MMRIA team provides programmatic assistance to help committees use the system effectively and reduce duplicative processes during abstraction, case review, and analysis.
-After getting in touch, access the materials below.
+MMRIA is available free of charge.
+However, states and jurisdictions interested in using MMRIA work in close partnership with the Enhancing Reviews and Surveillance to Eliminate Maternal Morality (ERASE MM) team at CDC.
+The team provides programmatic assistance and training to help committees use the system effectively and reduce duplicative processes during abstraction, case review, and analysis.

 MMRIA is much more than a data system – it supports developing a common language for reviews to work together.
 It supports the breadth of scope and processes of MMRCs, recognizing that no two MMRCs are the same, but all can work toward a shared vision.
 Therefore the MMRIA project includes numerous resources for each step of a standard approach to case review.
-To see all MMRIA materials, visit the Review to Action Resource Center.
+To download ERASE MM supporting activites and job aids, visit the Review to Action Resource Center.
 Below are some key highlights:

 What is this report?